acenet-arc/paraview-introduction/_episodes/07-work-lots-of-data.md

 ~~~
 {: .source}

-This tells us that Oaraview is running (the 'R' under State, or ST), and that
+This tells us that Paraview is running (the 'R' under State, or ST), and that
 I am using 1 node.
 The node here is given as **cl005**.
 This should be noted
 down, as it will be required in a moment.